 What are different types of program evaluation?
 There are many different types of or methods for program evaluation used in workforce programs:

-- Experimental evaluation, often called randomized controlled trial evaluation, compares outcomes of “treatment” groups (those in the program or receiving services) and “control” groups (often those receiving whatever services would exist in the absence of the program) to analyze the impact of the program.
-This often requires “randomly” selecting whether a person participates in the program or not.
-This type of evaluation is considered the “gold standard,” as one can fully attribute effects on participants to the program.
-However, it can be resource-intensive to implement and may not be appropriate for all programs.
+- Experimental evaluation, often called randomized controlled trial evaluation, experimental evaluation compares outcomes of “treatment” groups (those in the program or receiving services) and “control” groups (often those receiving whatever services would exist in the absence of the program) to analyze the effect of the program.
+This requires randomly selecting whether a person participates in the program or not.
+This type of evaluation is considered the gold standard, as one can fully attribute effects on participants to the program, but it can be resource-intensive to implement.

-- Quasi-experimental evaluation uses statistical methods to assess the effects of programs, sometimes using methods to select a plausible comparison group not in the program (for example, synthetic comparison groups or propensity score matching).
-This type of evaluation may not be as resource-intensive as experimental design, but it may not be as rigorous.
+- Quasi-experimental evaluation uses statistical methods to assess the effects of programs, using methods to select a plausible comparison group not in the program (for example, synthetic comparison groups or propensity score matching).
+This type of evaluation may not be as resource-intensive as experimental design, but it is less rigorous than experimental evaluation.